albertattard/java-boot-camp/01 - Primer.md

     OpenJDK 64-Bit Server VM AdoptOpenJDK (build 14.0.1+7, mixed mode, sharing)
     ```

     This docker image comes with Java 14 already setup.
+A more important observation is that given that we are using a specific version of the image, we will always have the same version of Java installed.

     How do we get our application in the docker container?
 The application needs to be dockerize, [described in the Dockerize the Application section](#dockerize-the-application).